joshi27s/Large-BVAR-with-Covid-Volatility/README.md

 This package, accompanying research paper, codes and supplementary materials are in no way affiliated with, endorsed from or sponsored by Amazon.com, its subsidiaries or its employees.
 I independently wrote the functions of the package for research purposes prior to joining Amazon.com.
-This package contains no proprietary information and all the functions are one-to-one mapping of the publicly-available MATLAB codes written before my employment at Amazon.
+This package contains no proprietary information and all the functions are mapped one-to-one with the publicly-available MATLAB codes that I had written before my internship at Amazon.
 I am solely responsible for any omissions or errors.